essacheez/YovaCLIP/README.md

 of Large Multi-Models (LMM) and the You Only Look Once (YOLO) model for accurate and robust forest fire detection from surveilling cameras in forest areas.
-This methodology, leveraging the comprehensive feature extraction of LMMs and real time object detection of YOLO, aims to improve accuracy and efficiency of fire and smoke detection in these environments.
+This methodology, leveraging the comprehensive feature extraction of LMMs and real time object detection of YOLO, aims to improve accuracy and efficiency of fire and smoke detection in these environments.
 The fusion of these 2 mechanisms allows them to compliment each other and filling in the gaps/weaknesses of both models.
 By detecting